BytecodeEli/CCinfoPanel/README.md

  3. Brain

 - Upload webfiles somewhere to your server(web).
-- You need to edit config.lua before you run main.lua... and do NOT forget to delete the .lua extensions.
+- Edit config.lua(do not forget to delete .lua on all files)
-- Make an advanced computer with 4x3 monitor connected to it(4 horizontally, 3 vertically).
+- Make an advanced computer with 5x3 monitor DIRECTLY connected to it(5 horizontally, 3 vertically).
-- Copy/Upload master, main and config to computer's folder(did you checked the computer's ID? :D)
+- Copy everything but webfiles to computer's folder
-- Run main at startup and you are good to go!
+- Run main at startup